 - Reheat by placing in a non-stick pot and gently bring to the boil, simmer for a few minutes until piping hot.

-- White miso paste can be replaced with one tablespoon of tahini paste, 1-2 tablespoons soya sauce or ½- 1 teaspoon of mustard powder [use more if liked to taste].
+- White miso paste can be replaced with 1-2 tablespoons soy sauce or ½- 1 teaspoon of mustard powder, or 1-2 teasp

-- Replace the nutritional yeast flakes with extra vegan shredded cheese, or a few tablespoons of vegan soft cream cheese.
-Also a ½- 1 teaspoon of mustard powder will add extra savouriness if yeast flakes are omitted.
+- oons of prepared jarred mustard such as hotdog mustard, Dijon mustard, wholegrain mustard.
+Replace the nutritional yeast flakes with extra vegan shredded cheese, or a few tablespoons of vegan soft cream cheese.